TrevorShelby/Mao-Online/protocol.md

 ##The `ruleWritten` Event
 The `ruleWritten` event is caused by the client writing a rule. `data` describes the rule that the client wrote as a string.
-Your client will not receive this event when it's another player that is writing the rule, so it should listen for the `roundStarted` event when waiting for the time between rounds to end.
+Your client will not receive this event when it is another player that is writing the rule, so it should listen for the `roundStarted` event when waiting for the time between rounds to end.

 ##The `rulesRevealed` Event